At-Num/At-Num.github.io/content/posts/ubunt-wireguard-oci.md

 Endpoint = YIP:51820
 ```
 #### Explanation
-PostUp and PostDown are FW rules appended and deleted when we create or destory the VNI wg0
+PostUp and PostDown are FW rules appended and deleted when we create or destroy the VNI wg0
 We can see the Endpoint socket for the peer Y.
 The PrivateKey on X is used for packet decryption for incoming data encrypted with X's public key shared with Y, The PublicKey of Y is shared with X and becomes part of the connection configuration for X. X will encrypt data going out with the public key of Y then Y decrypts that data with its private key.